jasonacollins/blog/content/post/2022-01-27-megastudy-scepticism.md

 slug: megastudy-scepticism
 ---

-With much fanfare, in December a new "megastudy" was announced, a test of 54 different interventions to encourage exercise.
+With a degree of fanfare, in December a new "megastudy" was announced, a test of 54 different interventions to encourage exercise.
 But more that just testing these interventions, a very long list of authors stated:

 >Policy-makers are increasingly turning to behavioural science for insights about how to improve citizens’ decisions and outcomes.
 Typically, different scientists test different intervention ideas in different samples using different outcomes over different time intervals.
 The lack of comparability of such individual investigations limits their potential to inform policy.
 Here, to address this limitation and accelerate the pace of discovery, we introduce the megastudy—a massive field experiment in which the effects of many different interventions are compared in the same population on the same objectively measured outcome for the same duration.